neilellis/coding-with-gpt-4/article_as_talk.md

    before they become critical issues.
 5. **AI and low-code/no-code platforms**: The gold standard, AI may eventually empower non-developers to create custom applications by generating code based on natural language instructions, democratizing software development.

+### The Future Today

+Using LangChain and ReAct gives us a glimpse into the future.

 ### Final thoughts